decentraland/adr/docs/ADR-44-signed-fetch.md

 #### Cons

-- For consuming APIs it will require to many interactions for the users, potentially degrading the experience within the explorer
+- For consuming APIs it will require too many interactions for the users, potentially degrading the experience within the explorer

 ### Alt 2